nathaliegraidy/TrainDispatchSystem/README.md

 To run the tests the user has to have Java and an IDE installed to their computer.
 After that the user runs the test files.

-## References

-[//]: #
-My references are my fellow students, and I have used ChatGPT to right the tests for the verier class.